Recommended day trips are San Luis Valley area attractions within an hour or so from Twin Rivers Cabins & RV Park.

 At 565 feet high with a 600-foot span, the Rio Grande Gorge Bridge is one of America’s highest and most famous bridges.
 It’s right on route 64 crossing the Rio Grande near Taos, New Mexico.
 Completed in 1965, it is a superb example of a well proportioned cantilever truss bridge with an attractive, curvilinear profile.
 The bridge received the American Institute of Steel Construction’s award for “Most Beautiful Long Span Steel Bridge” of 1966.
 In 1997 it was placed on the National Register of Historic Places.

-Upon visiting the bridge, on the way to Taos, you will enjoy the gorgeous view looking down into the canyon and also the jewelry and trinket vendors that gather on either side of the bridge to sell Indian jewelry and other objects of folk art.
+Upon visiting the bridge, on the way to Taos, you will enjoy the gorgeous view looking down into the canyon.
+Vendors often gather on either end of the bridge to sell Native American jewelry and folk art.